 As a country New Zealand has banned mulesing and has passed a number of strict anti-cruelty laws making it among the safest places in the world to source raw wool.
-We work closely with our suppliers to ensure our wool is coming from humane, cruelty free farms.
+Our Mongolian wool is purchased from nomadic sheep herders.
+These herders depend on sheep for their livelihood and treat them like part of the family.
+They relocate their families each season to find new grazing areas for their sheep.
+We work closely with our suppliers to ensure our wool is coming from humane, cruelty free farms and nomads.

 While most of our wool slippers contain wool that has been colored prior to felting, we do carry a selection of colors that is 100% natural and completely free of dyes.
 The colors of these slippers represent the natural color of the sheep's wool and we call these slippers "Nootkas Naturals."